 add_action( 'wp_enqueue_scripts', 'enqueue_hubbox_checkout_script' );

-Alternative: Embedding Full Script Block (using wp_footer)
+Alternative: Embedding a Full Script Block (wp_footer)

 /**